What Ingredients Should We Look For (And Avoid!) In Cat Grooming Products?

 These are some of the harmful substances that you should watch out for when buying grooming products.
 Seeing any one of these substances on the ingredients list should raise a red flag.
 Sometimes, it is better to have your cat dirtier rather than use products that come with hazardous chemicals (keep in mind that a healthy cat also grooms himself well, and most cats actually don’t require human assistance in bathing!)

 Thankfully, there are safe cat shampoos in the market today.
 To find them, check the ingredients.
-If the substances mentioned on this blog are absent, then you can be more at ease that what you’re buying the right grooming product.
+If the substances mentioned on this blog are absent, then you can be more at ease that you’re buying the right grooming product.

 To know more about this crucial topic, be sure to speak to your vet.
 They have the necessary knowledge and solid background to help you understand better which grooming products are safe and which are not.